OliBlade/cko-payment-gateway-challenge-dotnet/README.md

 ## Assumptions
 - Based on the test description of the acquiring bank "It also performs some validation of the card information and then sends the payment details to the appropriate 3rd party organization for processing" it looks like the acquiring bank reaches out to other third parties for us.
-Therefore I have assumed we don't need multiple implementations of acquiring banks, ideally I would clarify this as part of refinement/ discovery.
+Therefore, I have assumed we don't need multiple implementations of acquiring banks, ideally I would clarify this as part of refinement/ discovery.

-## Design Considerations
+## Design Considerations~~~~
 1. Domain Driven Design - I have opted to use a DDD approach to keep the project align with business objectives.
 2. Clean Architecture - A clean architecture approach helps keep the project maintainable and testable.
 3. Adapter Pattern - The adapter pattern is used to abstract the acquiring bank away from the main project.
 This allows us to swap out the acquiring bank if or when needed.